hypnosec/writeups/2015/9447-ctf/reversing/danklang.md

 This function actually calculates the *n*th Fibonacci number, modulo 987654321.

-Again, there are two things we could do:
+There are three things we could do this time:

 * Precompute the Fibonacci sequence (mod 987654321) up to 13379446.
   (The largest number that `brotherman()` will get is 13379446.)